gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.22.1 - 14/Jan/2022 =

-* TWEAK: New versionning scheme; the second part of the version number was previously not used very meaningfully/systematically; together with the third, it now indicates the year of release and number within that year
+* TWEAK: New versioning scheme; the second part of the version number was previously not used very meaningfully/systematically; together with the third, it now indicates the year of release and number within that year
 * TWEAK: Adjust run-time performance check, removing one test that was no longer appropriate
 * TWEAK: Adjust next resumption display message if there isn't one
 * TWEAK: Cache the UpdraftVault quota to reduce the amount of network calls made during long backups